2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/roadmap/breaking-changes.md

 > All these things shouldn't affect you, because they were internal APIs,
 > but in case it does - here's what we did.

+#### Version 10.22 and 10.23

+1. Renamed the `RootDataSource` and the Interface to `IAppRoot`
+1. Split SOC of the `AppRoot` DataSource so that caching, Root-Metadata and ListCache is fully separate
+1. Since the Logging system now auto-picks up the code lines and names of the methods, we simplified the commands and dropped some parameters.

 #### Version 10.20-04 (ca. 2019-12-03)

 1. Renamed `DataTableDataSource` to `DataTable`, old name still works.